Mina Harker: Dracula

 After Dracula learns of this plot against him, he takes revenge by visiting - and biting - Mina at least three times.
 Dracula also feeds Mina his own blood, dooming her to become a vampire should she die.
 Afterwards, he kills Renfield and destroys all of the copies of their compiled records except for one, which Dr. Seward kept in a safe.
 The rest of the novel deals with the group's efforts to spare Mina a vampiric fate by tracking and attempting to kill Dracula.
 When Van Helsing attempts to bless her by placing a host against her forehead it burns her flesh, leaving a scar, thus proving that Dracula has made her unholy.
 Mina slowly succumbs to Dracula's influence, switching back and forth from a state of consciousness to one of semi-trance, during which she is telepathically connected with Dracula.
-Mina then uses her inherent telepathic abilities to track Dracula's movements under the hypnotism of Van Helsing.
+Mina uses her inherent telepathic abilities to track Dracula's movements under the hypnotism of Van Helsing.
 Dracula later flees back to his castle in Transylvania, followed by the entire group who split up.
-As Van Helsing takes Mina with him on his journey to Dracula's castle to slay the Brides of Dracula, the rest of the party attempt to locate and raid the ship Dracula is using, to ambush him.
-As time goes on, Van Helsing's ability to hypnotize Mina to obtain intelligence on the whereabouts of Count Dracula diminishes significantly.
-Her appearance and manner become more vampire-like, to the point where she even loses her appetite as well as her ability to stay awake during the day despite multiple attempts by Van Helsing to wake her.
-But at night, is much more spry and active to the doctor's disturbance.
+As Van Helsing takes Mina with him on his journey to Dracula's castle to slay the Brides of Dracula, the rest of the party attempt to locate and raid the ship Dracula is using.
+As time passes, Van Helsing's ability to hypnotize Mina diminishes significantly.
+Her appearance and manner become more vampire-like, to the point where she loses her appetite as well as her ability to stay awake during the day.